kparc/mb/README.md

 * [2] is considerably and reproducibly faster than [1] on all tested (micro-)architectures within our reach. your mileage may vary, feel free to share your results.

-* we claim that the performance of [2] can be said to be deterministic within the limitations of available opcode timings which are famously freely (not)available from the majority of CPU vendors.
+* we claim that the performance of [2] can be characterized as relatively deterministic within the limitations of available opcode timings which are famously freely (not)available from the majority of CPU vendors.

 * we claim that the performance of [1] must be fundamentally dependent on the probability of a cache eviction event, which we assume to be deterministically greater than 0.